 For nearly half a century, Hesston College has offered unique, immersive cross-cultural experiences.
 From programs in Europe and Asia, to Central and South America, to multicultural cities in the U.S., generations of students have gained academic credit and life-altering new perspectives as part of the Hesston Experience.

 - India (2012-present): Dean of Global Engagement John Murray and Nursing Instructor Jean Rogers lead a group of nursing students on a service trip to India.
-The next India trip will be in January 2020.

 - Japan: ESL Professors Andre Swartley and Heidi Hochstetler lead a group of students and community members on the first biennial study term in southern Japan.
 Highlights include visiting the immaculate palace grounds of a feudal lord near one of the world’s most active volcanoes, and hearing the live testimony of an atomic bomb survivor in Hiroshima.